 After Your Booking

-Once you have booked with Wendy Wu Tours, you will receive an email with your confirmation invoice, along with a link to our website where you can find your visa information (if applicable) and other important information.
-Your final documentation pack will be sent to you approximately 2 weeks prior to departure.
+Once you have booked with Wendy Wu Tours, you will receive an email with your confirmation invoice.
+Your final documentation pack will be sent to you approximately 2-3 weeks prior to departure.

-Last updated: September 2020
+Last updated: October 2021